CCCofficial/MDML-WntWls-Protein_Interactions/README.md

 **STEP 2**.
-Once the ```.out``` files are generated, run the Jupyter notebook ```scripts/00_map/02_generate_mappings.ipynb```, which takes in the ```.out``` files and computes the best RMSD fits between WNT1/3a/5a and WnT8a.
+Once the ```.out``` files are generated, run the Jupyter notebook ```scripts/00_map/02_generate_mappings.ipynb```, which takes in the ```.out``` files and computes the best RMSD fits between WNT1/3a/5a and WnT8a using the following steps:
+- To identify structural correspondences between WNT proteins (WNT1, WNT3a, WNT5a, and WNT8a), 41-amino-acid segments (`[i-20, i+20]`) were analyzed around each residue `i`.
+This range captures entire secondary structures (e.g., alpha-helices and beta-sheets) while minimizing overlaps.
+Corresponding segments in WNT8a were identified based on the lowest root-mean-square deviation (RMSD).
+- A two-step RMSD calculation was used:
+  1. Global alignment including the conserved WLS protein.
+  2. Local alignment of the 41-amino-acid segments.

-To ensure a good "fit" an RMSD cutoff of 4.5Å is applied, such that if a rmsd value is greater than the cutoff the Wnt8a mapping idx is set to -1 (indicating no fit).
+A cutoff RMSD of 10 Å was applied to exclude poorly fitting matches, ensuring high-quality residue correspondences.
+For rmsd values greater than the cutoff, the Wnt8a mapping idx is set to -1 (indicating no fit).

 Results are written to ```*8a.csv``` files in the ```scripts/00_map/output``` directory.
 Each ```.csv```  file has the following format:
 - Column 1: Wnt index to be aligned